Keed0303/Keed0303/readme.md

 # Hi there! 👋

-I'm **[Your Name]**, a passionate **Web & App Developer** with expertise in building interactive and scalable applications.
+I'm Manuel Kyd Thomas Nagpala, a passionate **Web & App Developer** with expertise in building interactive and scalable applications.
 With a solid foundation in frontend development and a keen eye for detail, I aim to deliver high-quality and responsive web and mobile experiences.

 ## 🚀 Skills